What happens if you die without a will?

 Secure Your Legacy with Stone River Law

-Don’t leave your loved ones with uncertainty and potential conflict.
-Contact Stone River Law today to schedule a consultation with our estate planning team.
-Let us help you create a will and a comprehensive estate plan that provides peace of mind for you and your family.
+Don’t leave your family with uncertainty.
+Contact Stone River Law today for a consultation.
+Let us help you create a will and an estate plan that gives you and your loved ones peace of mind.

 Originally Published: June 12, 2024